DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 This custom resource works with the [serverless framework](https://serverless.com), [SAM](https://aws.amazon.com/serverless/sam/) and vanilla AWS CloudFormation.

-The main goal, other than to scratch my own itch, was to allow your Netlify site to become part of your infrastructure as code.
+The main goal, other than to scratch my own itch, is to allow your Netlify site & build pipeline to become part of your infrastructure as code. 💪

 You can read more about it in the [blog post](https://www.netlify.com/blog/2018/11/29/deploying-netlify-sites-with-aws-cloudformation/) and deploy a [ready made example](https://github.com/DavidWells/netlify-site-as-aws-custom-resource-example)